melsman/mlkit/doc/arm64-runtime.md

 page sizes, region descriptor fields (including GC/profiling/parallel variants), context fields, exception layout, and the string data offset.
 These correspond to data-layout assumptions in BackendInfo and code production.
-ARM GC uses the separate snapshot and return-PC index described in [arm64-abi.md](arm64-abi.md); the X64 save layout is unchanged.
+ARM GC uses the separate snapshot and inline frame descriptors described in [arm64-abi.md](arm64-abi.md); the X64 save layout is unchanged.
 No assumption about long double equivalence is needed by these runtime layouts.